« Back to page Overview

 Written notification is not required when programs make changes that do not affect their compliance with EPAS, such as revision of the program’s mission and goals or curriculum (syllabi, electives, course sequencing, prerequisites, definition of generalist practice, liberal arts requirements, field courses, concentrations, assessment plan, addition of off-campus courses); changes in qualified faculty or the composition of faculty, students, or both; and changes in the program’s policies and procedures relative to admission, assessment, transfer, advisement, grievance, or termination.

-Change in qualified program director does not affect the program’s compliance with EPAS, but still needs to be reported to CSWE so that communication about accreditation and other vital information can be delivered to the correct person.
-The program should notify its accreditation specialist or associate of such changes by sending a letter on institutional letterhead along with a copy of the new program director's most recent CV.
+A change in a qualified program director does not affect the program’s compliance with EPAS, but still needs to be reported to CSWE so that communication about accreditation and other vital information can be delivered to the correct person.
+The program should notify its accreditation specialist of such changes by sending a letter on institutional letterhead along with a copy of the new program director's most recent CV.
+The program should also notify its accreditation specialist of changes in the dean or chair, field director, and institution's chief administrator.

 The following COA decisions are adverse actions and are eligible for appeal.